What We Do

 BRIANA BAROCAS, PhD

 Dr. Briana Barocas oversees CVR’s research initiatives and is also a Research Associate Professor at the Silver School of Social Work.
 She has taught as an adjunct faculty member at the Stern School of Business and the Silver School of Social Work.
 Her interests in trauma, resiliency, and recovery have led to research on first responders, individuals and families affected by domestic violence, and survivors of 9/11.
 Her research has been supported by the National Institute of Justice, the National Science Foundation, the Department of Homeland Security, and the Department of Defense.

 Previously, Dr. Barocas was a consultant and researcher at Columbia University’s Center on Social Policy and Practice in the Workplace.
 She was the former Assistant Director of Cornell University’s Institute for Women and Work.
 Her earlier research on work-family issues and current work on the response to and recovery from violence and trauma have strengthened her commitment to developing and researching programs and services that better the lives of individuals, families, and communities.
-She has presented at national and international conferences and published in Criminal Justice and Behavior, International Journal of Emergency Mental Health, Journal of Experimental Criminology, and International Terrorism and Threats to Security: Managerial and Organizational Challenges.
+She has presented at national and international conferences and published in Criminal Justice and Behavior, International Journal of Emergency Mental Health, Journal of Experimental Criminology, Journal of Family Violence as well as International Terrorism and Threats to Security: Managerial and Organizational Challenges and Stress in Policing: Sources, Consequences and Interventions.
 She holds a Ph.D. in Social Policy and Policy Analysis from Columbia University, a M.S. in Gender Studies from the London School of Economics and Political Science, and a B.S. in Human Development and Family Studies from Cornell University.

 Contact Briana at: firstname.lastname@example.org